 Even if you decide against life-saving treatment, you can still specify that you want to be given palliative care, which includes treatments to ease your pain, keep you comfortable, and allow a peaceful death.

-On some living wills, you have the option to let your health care agent or representative (if you’ve assigned one in a Medical Power of Attorney) use this document as a suggested guideline or a strict set of instructions.
+On some living wills, you have the option to let your health care agent or representative (if you’ve assigned one in a medical power of attorney) use this document as a suggested guideline or a strict set of instructions.

 Initial next to your preference and state that your agent must either:

-- explicitly follow your wishes as outlined in the Living Will, or
+- explicitly follow your wishes as outlined in your living will, or

 - be allowed to act independently and in a way they believe would be in your best interest while using your living will for guidance.

-After deciding on your treatment and end-of-life preferences, you must sign and notarize your Living Will.
+After deciding on your treatment and end-of-life preferences, you’ll need to sign and notarize your living will.

-Execution requirements vary depending on the state where you’re drafting your form.
-Most states allow you to choose between using either a witness or notary signature to authenticate your Living Will.
+Execution requirements vary depending on the state where you’re drafting your living will form.
+Most states allow you to choose between using either a witness or notary signature to authenticate your living will.

-The following people may NOT act as a witness:
+The following people may NOT act as a witness on your living will:

 - A relative by blood or marriage